 Zoom Alternatives FAQs

-Below, we’ve provided answers to some frequently asked questions about web conferencing.
+Below, we’ve provided answers to some frequently asked questions about Zoom alternatives and web conferencing.

 Video calling software can be purchased in monthly or annual installments (generally, you’ll see about a 10-15% cost savings with the annual price.)